garbarok/SpendSightBBVA/README.md

    - Check that the sheet name is "Informe BBVA"
    - Verify the data starts from row 5

-2. If charts don't open:
+2. If charts don't display:

-   - Ensure you have a default web browser installed
+   - For desktop version: Ensure matplotlib is properly installed
-   - Check that the 'charts' directory exists and is writable
+   - For web version: Check that your browser supports JavaScript and Plotly

-3. If the application doesn't start:
+3. If the web application is not accessible from other devices:
-   - Verify all dependencies are installed
+   - Check your firewall settings
-   - Check Python version (3.8 or higher required)
+   - Ensure you're using the correct IP address
-   - Ensure you're in the correct directory when running the script
+   - Verify port 5000 is not blocked

 ## Contributing